wdv4758h/pypy-extradoc/talk/ep2011/talk/talk.rst

 - (I wonder why you all are still here instead of busy trying PyPy :-))

-  * not all C extensions are supported
+  * not all C extensions are supported (numpy anyone?)

   * too much memory (sometimes)